 Most of the time Non-English speakers find it difficult to score High in the listening section of IELTS because of obvious reasons.
-However it is not impossible to score 9 in IELTS Listening if you practice on a daily basis.
+However, it is not impossible to score 9 in IELTS Listening if you practice on a daily basis.
 The very first step is to understand the accent.
-Different accents be it that of a British, Canada or Australia, all three of them have different pronunciation which makes it difficult for a Non-English listener to understand the words spoken in the audio.
-So it is better to get familiar with different accents, for instance, the commonly used word ‘naught’ isn’t very common in India.
+Different accents be it that of British, Canadian or Australian, all three of them have different pronunciations which makes it difficult for a Non-English listener to understand the words spoken in the audio.
+So it is better to get familiar with different accents, for instance, the commonly used word ‘nought’ isn’t very common in India.
 It could mean zero, failure, or nothing depending on the context of the audio.
-Another thing to keep in mind is that you only listen once as once you’ve missed a certain information, there’s no way back.
-So be attentive while listening to the audios and try to practice the same way before taking the IELTS.
+Another thing to keep in mind is that you only listen once as once you’ve missed a certain piece of information, there’s no way back.
+So be attentive while listening to the audio and try to practice the same way before taking the IELTS.
 Apart from this, expanding your vocabulary is one of the major factors contributing to a good IELTS score be it in listening, reading, writing or speaking.
 You may be asked to write synonyms of a word in the listening section as synonyms of words have similar meanings.

 Follow, like and Subscribe to Leverage IELTS for more such information